EA

 Education

-The IRS does not have specific educational prerequisites in place, so EAs may not have a college degree or formal secondary education.
+The IRS does not have education requirements in place, so you don't need a college degree or formal secondary education to earn your Enrolled Agent credential.
 However, candidates are expected to show a strong and comprehensive understanding of tax concepts, laws and regulations.

 So, while a degree may not be required, most Enrolled Agents do have a formal background in finance or accounting to gain the foundational knowledge to fulfill the role.